iron-udjin/tcl-img-proxy/README.md

 # TCL Image Proxy
-TCL Image Proxy is an application written in TCL that utilizes the `magick` console command from [ImageMgick](https://imagemagick.org) as its conversion backend.
+The TCL Image Proxy is an application written in TCL that utilizes the `magick` console command from [ImageMgick](https://imagemagick.org) as its conversion backend.

 ### Description
 The "TCL Image Proxy" allows you to retain only the original image on the website.
 All other versions of the image will be generated on-demand and cached by [Nginx](https://nginx.org/) or any other application with proxy/cache functionality.